Nestor Makhno: Agrarian activism

 In March 1917, the 28-year-old Makhno returned to Huliaipole, where he was reunited with his mother and elder brothers.
 At the station, he was greeted by many of the town's peasants, who were curious to see the return of the famous political exile, as well as surviving members from the now-defunct Union of Poor Peasants.
 Clashing with many of the group's former members, who wanted to focus on propaganda, Makhno proposed that anarchists take clear leadership of the masses to ignite peasant mass action.
 The Huliaipole anarchists did not agree.
 He instead led the establishment of a local Peasants' Union on 29 March and was elected as its chairman.
 The union quickly came to represent the majority of Huliaipole's peasantry and even those from the surrounding region.
 Carpenters and metalworkers also formed their own industrial unions and elected Makhno as their chairman.
 By April, Huliaipole's Public Committee, the local organ of the Provisional Government, had been brought under the control of the town's peasantry and anarchist communist activists.
-Makhno met Nastia Vasetskaia, who would become his first wife, during this period but his activism left little time for his marriage.
+Makhno met Nastia Vasetska, who would become his first wife, during this period but his activism left little time for his marriage.

 Makhno quickly became a leading figure in Huliaipole's revolutionary movement, sidelining any political parties that sought to control the workers' organizations.
 He justified his leadership as only a temporary responsibility.
 As a union leader, Makhno led workers in strike actions against their employers, demanding doubled wages and vowing continued work stoppages if refused.
 This resulted in full workers' control over all Huliaipole industry.
 As Huliaipole's delegate to the regional peasant congress in Oleksandrivsk, he called for the expropriation of large estates from landowners and their transfer to communal ownership by the peasants that worked them.
 He quickly became disillusioned with the long debates and party politics that dominated the congress, considering Huliaipole to have "advanced beyond what the congresses were merely talking about, without the constant wrangling and jockeying for position."
 Makhno and his supporters subsequently disarmed and minimized the powers of local law enforcement, before seizing property from local landlords and equally redistributing the lands to the peasantry, in open defiance of the Russian Provisional Government and its officials in Oleksandrivsk.
 Local peasants compared him to the Cossack rebel leaders Stenka Razin and Yemelyan Pugachev.
 Huliaipole rallied around the slogan, "Land and Liberty".